 The DOJ and FTC Draft Merger Guidelines: Key Takeaways

 The draft guidelines for applying US antitrust laws to merger investigations depart from prior guidance and seek to roll back decades of legal precedent on merger enforcement.
 In this Client Alert, Latham attorneys highlight the key takeaways and the most significant developments in the new guidelines for companies considering strategic M&A opportunities.

 The most frequently asked question at all-hands meetings for a securities offering is “What financial statements will be needed?”
 The question seems simple enough.
 But the answer is rarely straightforward.

-This User’s Guide provided by Latham & Watkins is designed to provide a roadmap to help navigate the financial statement requirements of the federal securities laws.
+This User’s Guide is designed to provide a roadmap to help navigate the financial statement requirements of the federal securities laws.
 We focus principally on the requirements for new registration statements in public offerings, including initial public offerings by emerging growth companies (EGCs) under the JOBS Act.1 We also summarize briefly the practices in the Rule 144A market, as well as the special rules applicable to “foreign private issuers.”